Bo Bichette

-Bo Joseph Bichette (born March 5, 1998) is an American professional baseball shortstop for the Toronto Blue Jays of Major League Baseball (MLB).
+Bo Joseph Bichette (/ˈbᵻˈʃɛt/; born March 5, 1998) is an American professional baseball shortstop and current free agent.
+He has played in Major League Baseball (MLB) for the Toronto Blue Jays.
+He made his MLB debut in 2019.
+Bichette is a two-time MLB All-Star and twice led the American League in hits.
+His father, Dante Bichette, also played in the MLB.

-High school
+Amateur career

-Bichette was home schooled, but competed in baseball for Lakewood High School in St. Petersburg, Florida.
+Bichette was home schooled through Laurel Springs School, an NCAA approved, accredited online school but competed in baseball for Lakewood High School in St. Petersburg, Florida.
 As a senior, he batted .569 with 13 home runs, and was named the Gatorade/USA Today Florida Player of the Year and Florida's Mr. Baseball.
 Bichette committed to attend Arizona State University to play college baseball for the Arizona State Sun Devils.

 Professional career

 Minor leagues

 The Toronto Blue Jays selected Bichette in the second round, with the 66th overall selection, of the 2016 Major League Baseball draft.
-He stated afterward that he turned down four offers during the draft in order to go to Toronto, and signed for a $1.1 million bonus on June 17.
+He said afterward that he turned down "about four offers" during the draft in order to go to Toronto.
+He signed there for a $1.1 million bonus on June 17.
 After opening the season with a .431 batting average through 18 games with the Gulf Coast League Blue Jays, Bichette was placed on the 7-day injured list after experiencing an injury to his midsection, which was later determined to be a ruptured appendix.
 He returned to the lineup shortly before the end of the season, and finished the year with a .427 batting average, four home runs, and 36 runs batted in (RBI) in 22 games.
 Despite missing more than half of the season with injury, Bichette was named the Gulf Coast League's end-of-season All-Star at shortstop on September 13.
 During the offseason, he represented Brazil at the 2017 World Baseball Classic – Qualifier 4.